 There are several types of programs offered at the Habersham Senior Center including:

 - Congregate Meals: Hot lunch served at the Senior Center Monday through Friday.
 Therapeutic meals available upon request by the client's physician.
 Therapeutic meals are based on a 1500-calorie diabetic, low-sodium diet.
 Clients must live in Habersham County and be 60 years or older.

-- Transportation: Two Center vans operate Monday through Friday, from 8 a.m. until 4 p.m., transporting clients to the Senior Center or to doctor's appointments, grocery shopping, RX pick-ups, paying bills, and home.
+- Transportation: Two Center vans operate Monday through Friday, from 8 a.m. until 4 p.m., transporting clients to the Senior Center or to doctor's appointments, grocery shopping, prescription pick-ups, paying bills, and home.
 Vans are also used for recreational activities.
-Clients must be 60+.
+Clients must be 60 or older.